CartoDB/carto-workshop/01-builder-visualization/exercises/aggregations.md

 <!-- MarkdownTOC -->

 - 1. Import and create map
-	- 1. 1.
-Use the link above to download the dataset and import it to the account.
 - 2. Visualize the different aggregations
-	- 2. 1.
-Select an aggregated visualization
-	- 2. 3.
-Aggregation by provinces
+- 3. Other aggregations
-- 3. Style the aggregation
+- 4. Style the aggregation
-	- 3. 1.
-Use the `Style` options

 <!-- /MarkdownTOC -->